emilwest/IBM-model-1/README.md

 java IBM corpus.en corpus.sv

+or any two corpora ending in .eng /.en and .sv /.swe

 # What is this?
 This is a java implementation of the first IBM model, a statistical alignment algorithm used in machine translation to predict the most probable English word e given a foreign word f.</p>